DrkSephy/harmonic-melodies/README.md

 ### Installing ghc

 On *-nix, see your package manager.
-For Mac, this may be useful: For [ghc](http://ghcformacosx.github.io/).
+For Mac, this may be useful: [ghc](http://ghcformacosx.github.io/).

 ### Installing Euterpea